 Repayment of the Credit

-For more detailed information on the first-time homebuyer credit, refer to the Form 5405 Instructions, the First-Time Homebuyer Credit: Questions and Answers, and additional topics on this subject, on the IRS website at www.irs.gov.
+More Information.
+For more detailed information on the first-time homebuyer credit, refer to the Form 5405 Instructions and First-Time Homebuyer Credit: Questions and Answers.